CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 _**What to read, why and where**_:

-Part A covers observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion.
+Part A covers observations on the computational law relevance and usability of SALI LMSS to our AALE Challenge, and possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion.

-Parts B to E are a reproduction of SALI LMSS draft features, other working and demonstration materials as of June 2019, including tables, chats and sample coding- _plus our own tinkering screen-shots as a log-in (non paying) member._
+Parts B to E are a consolidation of SALI LMSS draft features, other working and demonstration materials as of June 2019, including tables, chats and sample coding- _plus our own tinkering screen-shots as a log-in (non paying) member._

 For sake of ease of use by anyone unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content of SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.

-For hurried readers already experienced with SALI LMSS, you don't need to read Parts B-C-D-E, and here's a spoiler for our main findings in Part A- [Most salient Computational Law aspects of SALI LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#most-salient-computational-law-aspects-of-sali-lmss).
+For hurried readers already experienced with SALI LMSS, you don't need to read Parts B-C-D-E, and here's a spoiler for our main findings in Part A: [Most salient Computational Law aspects of SALI LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#most-salient-computational-law-aspects-of-sali-lmss).

 For readers unfamiliar with SALI LMSS, you may first review Parts B-C-D-E to form your own opinion, then check out Part A.

-If you don't have time, you can still check above part A spoiler, which has links to relevant SALI LMSS features.
+If you don't have time, you can still check above part A spoiler, which has links to relevant SALI LMSS body features.

-This is worth your time, actually.
+This might be worth the time you don't have, actually:)

 #